mattgriffindev/hi-lo/README.md

 The [W3C Markup Validator](https://validator.w3.org/ "W3C Markup Validator") was used to to validate the site's HTML.

+A copy of the original report can be accessed [here](assets/tests/html-check-v1.pdf "W3C Markup Validator report").

-A copy of the report can be accessed [here]( "W3C Markup Validator report").
+A copy of the final report can be accessed [here](assets/tests/html-check-v2.pdf "W3C Markup Validator report").

 **W3C CSS Validator**

 The [W3C CSS Validator](https://jigsaw.w3.org/css-validator/ "W3C CSS Validator") was used to validate the site's CSS.

+The initial check reported no errors.

-A copy of the report can be accessed [here]( "W3C CSS Validator report").
+A copy of the report can be accessed [here](assets/tests/css-check-v1.pdf "W3C CSS Validator report").

+**JSHint Validator**

 The [JSHint Validator](https://jshint.com/ "JSHint Validator") was used to validate the site's JavaScript.

+A copy of the original report can be accessed [here](assets/tests/js-check-v1.pdf "JSHint Validator report").

+A copy of the original report can be accessed [here](assets/tests/js-check-v2.pdf "JSHint Validator report").

 **Lighthouse Testing**